How to Preorder the Samsung Galaxy Watch 5 and Watch 5 Pro

 Although there wasn't much of a design change from the Galaxy Watch 4, the new smartwatches do have a longer-lasting battery and a skin temperature measurement sensor as a new health feature.

-The bigger Watch 5 Pro is geared towards outdoor sports enthusiasts and features a durable design, 80-hour battery life and exclusive navigation tools, like turn-by-turn navigation.
+The bigger Watch 5 Pro is geared towards outdoor sports enthusiasts and features a durable titanium design, 80-hour battery life and exclusive tools like turn-by-turn navigation.

 You can preorder the Galaxy Watch 5 and Watch 5 Pro starting Aug.
 10, and they will ship on Aug.
 26.